-1-Sentence-Summary: A World In Disarray opens your mind to ways that you make the world more peaceful by guiding you through the major changes in global affairs since World War II.
+1-Sentence-Summary: A World In Disarray will open your mind to new ways of making the world a more peaceful place by guiding you through the major changes in global affairs since World War II.

 Read in: 4 minutes

 Favorite quote from the author:

 Do you feel like the world is a pretty peaceful place right now?
 Depending on what country you are in, your answer might vary.
 Residing in the United States, I feel pretty safe here, but not all have that luxury.

 It seems that everywhere you turn there’s conflict and fighting of all kinds, political and military.
 Although we haven’t had a major world war in a while, recent events might make us worry that another one is just around the corner.
 Everything seems to be in chaos.

 That’s what Richard Haass discusses in his A World in Disarray: American Foreign Policy and the Crisis of the Old Order.
 This book taught me some chances we have to make our world more peaceful, and I believe it can do the same for you.
 Hopefully one day the idea of world peace is more of a reality than just an answer in a beauty pageant.